Imreness/tennisforone-thatonebeingyou/README.md

       - [Dexterity](#dexterity)
 - [Specific engine parts](#specific-engine-parts)
   - [Cinematic](#cinematic)

+# TECHSTUFF
+For audio on arch ,install pulseaudio-alsa

 # Story
 You are the last person on earth.
 A nuclear fallout has killed every single living being on the planet.
 While seeking shelter, you come across a rec facility, with a top of the line Zer 0-G Tennis court, with a built in AI.
 With a decent chunk of supplies left, you make camp in the facility, hoping to survive for a long while.